SainsburyWellcomeCentre/rc2_matlab/README.md

 1. An NI DAQ USB-6343
 2. Two Aerotech rotatory stages (ADRT150-135 and ADRT260-160) with two Ensemble HLe controllers
 3. A pump for reward
+4. A visual stimuli computer with Ethernet connection

 ## Installation